Cod3Craftsman/boAt_Website/README.md

 Smooth styling and hover effects using CSS.

-Organized and readable code for easy maintenance
+Organized and readable code for easy maintenance.

 Real-world e-commerce product page layout.